1.2. Highlights in MES Quality Commander® (MQC)¶

 The scope of quality assessment that is shown in different visualizations includes all quality properties by default (=absolute quality).
 However, it is now possible to adjust that scope by e.g. ignoring all missing quality properties (=available quality) or by adapting the assessment in relation to defined target values (=relative quality).
 This allows a more differentiated view on project quality at any time during project runtime.

-For more information refer to subsection Quality pages.
+For more information see Quality Assessment Scope.

 Faster Data Import from Git